idris-lang/Idris2/docs/source/reference/operators.rst

     (=@) x f = (1 v : x) -> f v

-However, we cannot use as is because the second argument is a lambda, and writing out any value using this operator will look a bit awkward:
+However, when trying to use it in infix position, we have to use a lambda to populate the second argument:

 .. code-block:: idris